 The origin story behind the Chinese zodiac is that the Jade Emperor, a major Chinese deity, invited the world’s animals to participate in a race.
 The first twelve that crossed the finish line would each receive the honor of having a year on the calendar named after them.

 What’s so special about the Year of the Rat?

-Despite modern-day connotations about rodents, the rat was actually the winner of the race, earning it the very first place in the twelve-year zodiac cycle.
+Despite modern day connotations about rodents, the rat was actually the winner of the race, earning first place in the twelve-year zodiac cycle.

-But it’s not just when it finished, it’s how the rat won that makes for the best folklore.
-Legend has it that the rat was doing pretty well in the race - until it got to a river.
+But it’s not just where the rat finished, it’s how the rat won that makes for the best folklore.
+Legend has it that the rat was doing pretty well in the race, until it got to a river.
 Unable to swim, the rat looked around and spotted a water-safe haven in the ear of his competitor, the ox.
 The rat leaped into the ox’s ear, making a safe crossing and catching a stress-free ride all the way to the finish line.
-In the final moments of the race, the agile rat jumped out and made its final sprint to victory, easily outrunning the lumbersome ox.
+In the last moments of the race, the agile rat jumped out and made its final sprint to victory, easily outrunning the lumbersome ox.

 While some parts of this story might not hold up today (rats are actually excellent swimmers, and who said cheating was allowed?) the rat is revered as a quick-thinking and adaptable creature – one that is ultimately successful in its pursuits.

-People born in the Year of the Rat tend to be good savers, opportunistic, and enjoy prosperous lives due to careful calculations and planning.
+People born in the Year of the Rat are said to be good savers, opportunistic, and enjoy prosperous lives because of careful calculations and planning.

 2020: A Year To Do Something Big